-- 41. You are expected to keep the University informed of changes in your contact details, and to inform your College and Supervisor promptly if you cease to attend your course through ill health or other grave cause, or withdraw from it.
-You are also expected to pay fees in a timely manner. - 42.
-When you matriculated as a student at the University, you promised to abide by the University's regulations and Statutes and Ordinances, including those relating to Graduate Students and those concerning discipline and avoidance of plagiarism. - 43.
-Under the regulations for Graduate Students you are required to reside in Cambridge in term time (unless you are a part-time student) and to obtain the permission of your Supervisor, Degree Committee, College and the Board of Graduate Studies before undertaking research outside Cambridge.
+41. You are expected to keep the University informed of changes in your contact details, and to inform your College and Supervisor promptly if you cease to attend your course through ill health or other grave cause, or withdraw from it.
+You are also expected to pay fees in a timely manner.

+42. When you matriculated as a student at the University, you promised to abide by the University's regulations and Statutes and Ordinances, including those relating to Graduate Students and those concerning discipline and avoidance of plagiarism.

+43. Under the regulations for Graduate Students you are required to reside in Cambridge in term time (unless you are a part-time student) and to obtain the permission of your Supervisor, Degree Committee, College and the Board of Graduate Studies before undertaking research outside Cambridge.
 In practice the demands of your research will almost certainly require you to be in Cambridge throughout the year.
-Formal permission from the Board of Graduate Studies for leave to work away is not required for conferences and short research visits. - 44.
-You are expected to take full advantage of the facilities, teaching and supervision offered to you by your Faculty/Department (or University Partner Institution), and to keep your Supervisor informed of any circumstances affecting your academic performance or participation in any part of the course.
-You are expected to be proactive and self-directed in all aspects of your study, and to make independent use of library and other available resources, including laboratory facilities where appropriate. - 45.
-If you are a full time student, you are expected to devote around 40 hours per week to your course of study or course of research for the full duration of the course, with appropriate short breaks for holidays.
+Formal permission from the Board of Graduate Studies for leave to work away is not required for conferences and short research visits.

+44. You are expected to take full advantage of the facilities, teaching and supervision offered to you by your Faculty/Department (or University Partner Institution), and to keep your Supervisor informed of any circumstances affecting your academic performance or participation in any part of the course.
+You are expected to be proactive and self-directed in all aspects of your study, and to make independent use of library and other available resources, including laboratory facilities where appropriate.

+45. If you are a full time student, you are expected to devote around 40 hours per week to your course of study or course of research for the full duration of the course.
+You may take breaks for holidays, up to a maximum of eight weeks for a full academic year of study running 1 October to 30 September.
+This holiday entitlement includes Public Holidays, and should be taken at times agreed with your Supervisor.
+Periods of holiday should not be used for absences which would be covered by procedures for intermission or working away from Cambridge.
+If you are a part-time student you should receive a pro-rata holiday entitlement.

-- 46. You should meet regularly with your Supervisor, and keep him or her informed of your progress.
+46. You should meet regularly with your Supervisor, and keep him or her informed of your progress.
 If you are experiencing problems with your work you are expected to discuss these with your Supervisor without delay.
 You should hand in work as agreed with your Supervisor, and should produce progress reports and training log if and when required by your Faculty/Department (or University Partner Institution).
-If you experience difficulties in meeting with your Supervisor, you should contact the Director of Graduate Education in your Faculty/Department (or University Partner Institution) without delay. - 47.
-You are expected to access and comment on your supervision reports, and to discuss them with your Supervisor.
+If you experience difficulties in meeting with your Supervisor, you should contact the Director of Graduate Education in your Faculty/Department (or University Partner Institution) without delay.

+47. You are expected to access and comment on your supervision reports, and to discuss them with your Supervisor.
+If you are an MPhil student you are expected to complete a self-evaluation in the Michaelmas Term.
 If you are experiencing difficulties, you should seek advice and help from your Supervisor, Adviser, Director of Graduate Education or your College Tutor.